 Students present an “elevator pitch” of their paper idea to their peers, and then receive feedback about their idea.

-- articulate their thesis statement more clearly, ensuring that they are making an argument about the evidence rather than summarizing
+- articulate thesis statement more clearly, ensuring students are making an argument about the evidence rather than summarizing

-- uncover new problems or possibilities with their final paper ideas through dialogue with their peers
+- uncover new problems or possibilities with student's final paper ideas through dialogue with their peers

 Class: Expos 20: Paradox in Public Health